 Efforts to locate and salvage the Titanic began almost immediately after it sank.
 But technical limitations—as well as the sheer vastness of the North Atlantic search area—made it extremely difficult.
 American oceanographer and former Navy officer Robert D. Ballard, who was based out of the Woods Hole Oceanographic Institution in Massachusetts, led his first search expedition in 1977, which was unsuccessful.

-American Robert D. Ballard headed the expedition, which used an experimental, unmanned submersible developed by the U.S. Navy to search for the ocean liner.
+In 1985, along with French oceanographer Jean-Louis Michel, Ballard again set out to locate the wreck, this time with an experimental, unmanned submersible called the Argo, developed by the U.S. Navy.
 The Argo traveled just above the ocean floor, sending photographs up to the research vessel Knorr.
 In the early morning of September 1, Argo was investigating debris on the ocean floor when it suddenly passed over one of the Titanic‘s massive boilers, lying at a depth of about 13,000 feet.

 The next day, the body of the ship was discovered nearby.
 It had split in two, but many of its features and interiors were remarkably well-preserved.
 Hundreds of thousands of bits of debris were scattered in a 2-square-mile radius around the ship.
 The wreck was subsequently explored by manned and unmanned submersibles, which shed new light on the details of its 1912 sinking.

 The Titanic is now routinely explored, and several thousand artifacts have been recovered.
 Ballard—who was celebrated as a hero after the discovery—has led several more high-profile search expeditions, including of the RMS Lusitania and the USS Yorktown.